 Brain Fatigue: Symptoms, Causes, and How It Affects Mental Performance

-Brain fatigue affects far more than your ability to think clearly—it influences your mood, attention, memory, and even how you respond to everyday stress.
-In this article, we explore what truly happens to the brain when fatigue sets in, why it affects people so differently, and how to recognize the early warning signs before it disrupts your daily life.
+Your mood, focus, memory, and even how you react to daily stress are all impacted by brain fatigue, which has an impact on much more than just your ability to think clearly.
+This article explains what actually happens to the brain when fatigue sets in, why it affects people differently, and how to recognize the early warning signs before it interferes with day-to-day functioning.

 What Is Brain Fatigue?

-Brain fatigue occurs when your cognitive resources become depleted through sustained mental effort, stress, or illness.
-Unlike ordinary tiredness that sleep can fix, this condition slows the flow of ideas, drains your source of thought, and makes even simple mental tasks feel overwhelming.
+When your cognitive abilities are exhausted due to prolonged mental effort, stress, or illness, you experience brain fatigue.
+This condition slows the flow of ideas, depletes your source of thought, and makes even basic mental tasks feel overwhelming, in contrast to regular fatigue that sleep can alleviate.
 Studies highlight that this type of fatigue can result from neuroinflammatory processes involving microglia and mast cells, which impair cognitive function and increase mental exhaustion.

 Why People Experience Brain Fatigue Differently